ganong-noel/why_default_public/README.md

 There are four master scripts in this directory:

 - `master.R` in `analysis/source` executes files that run locally.
-This script calls `package_versioning/load_packages.R`, which installs the version of all packages used at the time of the last full build.
+This script calls `load_packages.R`, which installs the version of all packages used at the time of the last full build.
 The complete run takes about 10 minutes.
   - `CRISM/master_default.sh` produces the CRISM plots, tables, and regression results.
 The full run takes up to a week.
   - `structural_model_fortran/master.sbatch` runs the structural model, producing output that will be plotted by running  `analysis/source/master.R`
   - `run_script.sh` runs the measurement error in LTV analysis that is in `analysis/source/corelogic`.
 It takes up to 25 hours to run.

 ## Package Versioning

-To ensure that there aren't any problems with package versioning there is the option to re-install the needed packages with the version from the last complete run.
-To do this locally one has to set `reinstall_packages` to `TRUE` in the master script.
-On the UChicago Research Computing Cluster (RCC), one can run `sh analysis/analysis/source/package_versioning/install_pkg_rcc.sh` and the correct packages are installed.
-For both scripts, locally and on the RCC, to work one need to have the package `versions` installed.
+To ensure that there aren't any problems with package versioning, there is the option to re-install the needed packages with the version from the last complete run.
+To do this locally, one has to have the package `versions` installed and has to set `reinstall_packages` to `TRUE` in the master script.
+To do this on the RCC, one has to manually install the package `gt`.

-- `session_info_local.txt` and `session_info_rcc.txt` records the R and package versions from the last complete run.
 - `load_packages.R` is called from the master script and loads in the packages that are necessary to run the local files.
-- `install_pkg_rcc.sh` and `load_packages_rcc.R` are only necessary when installing packages on the RCC.
-The scripts starts an installation with the version of a package from the last successful run.

 ## CRISM